 Are condoms OVER?

 “Chlamydia cases increased from the time of PrEP initiation to 9 months after starting it.
-On the other hand, syphilis diagnoses fell over the same time period, while gonorrhea diagnoses stayed at the same level.
+On the other hand, syphilis diagnoses fell over the same period, while gonorrhea diagnoses stayed at the same level.
 The only STI that increased during PrEP use was urethral gonorrhea, but that was only seen in a small number of individuals.”

-“The problem in proving that PrEP has any causal relationship to STIs is that STIs among gay men were, in general, rising well before PrEP, and also that PrEP usually involves regular testing for HIV and STIs.
+“The problem in proving that PrEP has any causal relationship to STIs is that STIs among gay men were, in general, rising well before PrEP and that PrEP usually involves regular testing for HIV and STIs.
 Since many STIs are asymptomatic and self-limiting, more tests will result in more diagnoses.”

 Real talk for grown folks